rx/presenters/README.md

 What if you could write all my user interface in Ruby and have it rendered natively in ANY client?
 The voom-presenters _enable_ that.
 It is a Ruby DSL that describes a user interface.
 It generates an intermediate Presenter Object Model (POM).
 The POM is a declarative user interface that can be rendered by a POM client.
-The core presenters gem provides a Web client as a fully functional reference implementation.
+The presenters gem provides a web client as a fully functional implementation that both renders natively as a Rails templating engine and as a Rack app.

 This concept was initially inspired by the Presenters concepts of Ivar Jacobson as presented by Robert Martin.